reverie-ss/web_crawler/README.md

 # web_crawler
- An intelligent, scalable web crawler that sniffs out product pages across e-commerce sites with speed and intelligence.
+ An intelligent, scalable web crawler that sniffs out product urls across e-commerce sites.
+Add list of domains and it will pull out all product pages in it.

 This project has the basic implementation to showcase as POC.